bradpenney/learn_enterprise_linux/content/everydayadmin/lvmBasics.md

 draft: false
 ---

 While [adding storage (directly) to Linux]({{< ref "/addingStorageToLinux.md" >}}) is an important concept for all Linux administrators to understand, directly adding and using individual disks is rarely used in an enterprise-grade Linux system.
 Enterprise computing needs a much more flexible solution - enter **Logical Volume Management (LVM)**.
-This article will explore the three basic components of LVM - phyiscal volumes, volume groups, and logical volumes.
+This article will explore the three basic components of LVM - physical volumes, volume groups, and logical volumes.

 > Note: This demo is performed on a Rocky Linux installation.
 This is downstream of RHEL9 - there is no customer support available from Red Hat.
 Further, this demo is performed by `root` - most (all?) storage manipulation jobs should be performed by `root` in enterprise-grade computing.